GoogleCloudPlatform/java-docs-samples/appengine-java11/helidon-mp-gae-greet/README.md

 # Part 2: Preparing for Google App Engine

-Helidon app may run only on [Java 11 runtime](https://cloud.google.com/appengine/docs/standard/java11) (i haven't tried it on Java 8 runtime).
+Helidon app will run only on [Java 11 runtime](https://cloud.google.com/appengine/docs/standard/java11) (i haven't tried it on Java 8 runtime).

 The primary requirement for the application to be deployed to Google app engine is a yaml file.